PiyushSinghcodes/RuleEngine/README.md

 ## Usage

-After running the app, open your browser and go to `http://127.0.0.1:8080` to access the Rule Engine API.
+After running the app, open your browser and go to `http://127.0.0.0:8080` to access the Rule Engine API.
 Follow the prompts to create, combine, and evaluate rules.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.